juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

      /etc/docker/daemon.json           daemon.json
      /etc/kubernetes/kubeadminit.yaml  kubeadminit.yaml

- ---

-  WORK in PROGRESS - Hier kommt noch was !
-WANN?
-Sei geduldig!!!

- ---

 This documentation was created from the follwing VMWare article which does contain more information as I have used [hDeploying a Kubernetes Cluster on vSphere with CSI and CPI](https://cloud-provider-vsphere.sigs.k8s.io/tutorials/kubernetes-on-vsphere-with-kubeadm.html)